 The window for the regular application process is longer in duration than other processes.
 However, the process is not designed to occupy the entirety of the designated window; rather, the window is deliberately long to provide students with flexibility in managing the ongoing demands of their personal and professional lives.

 Registration and application submission will take place on LawNet.
-As a part of these processes, students can apply to any or all participating publications and rank them in order of preference.
-While these processes are conducted simultaneously, they are also run separately: journals maintain distinct transfer and LLM applicant pools.
+As a part of this process, students can apply to any or all participating publications and rank them in order of preference.

-*Columbia Law Review does not participate in this process.
-Transfer students interested in Columbia Law Review are encouraged to explore the Publishable Notes Program.
+Note: Columbia Law Review does not participate in this process.
+Transfer students interested in Columbia Law Review are encouraged to explore CLR's Transfer Application website and the Publishable Notes Program.

-Please direct questions about Journal Day or the journal application processes, including accommodation-related inquires, to Jennifer Braden in Student Services.
+Please direct questions about Journal Day or the journal application processes, including accommodation-related inquires, to please email [email protected].

-J.D. students can obtain two types of academic point credit in connection with journal work (supervised research credit and editorial board work credit).
+J.D. students can obtain credit for supervised writing work in conjunction with their note.
 You can also use a note to satisfy one of the J.D. writing requirements.